msmolka/ZNetCS.AspNetCore.Authentication.Basic/README.md

 PM> Install-Package ZNetCS.AspNetCore.Authentication.Basic
 ```

+# Important change in 4.0.0
+From now assembly is signed.

 # Important change in 3.0.0
 The `OnValidatePrincipal` will not return `AuthenticationResult` any more.
 To simplify process can simply return `Task.CompletedTask`.
 Also to make success authentication `Principal` have to be assigned to `ValidatePrincipalContext` context.